Welcome to today's edition of the Rush 24-7 podcast.

 Bush administration officials say those concerns were addressed and they resolved.

-And then she said what We just played for you.
+And then she said, what we just played for you.

 She took an excerpt of a larger report out of context, tried to make it sound like this was done recently, said recently, occurred recently.

-This is a Reuters story, and I'm sorry, it's AP.
+Let me read to you, this is a Reuters story, and I'm sorry, it's AP.

 Let me read to you the last paragraph in a statement.

-The Coast Guard said the assessment was part of a broader classified Coast Guard analysis that concluded that the DP World's pending takeover in and of itself does not pose a significant threat to U.S. assets in Continental United States ports.
+The Coast Guard said the assessment was part of a broader classified Coast Guard analysis that concluded that the DP World's pending takeover in and of itself does not pose a significant threat to U.S. assets in continental United States ports.

 No story.